min2ha/ukwa-site/content/target/59131/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit and Medicines Regulation

 his briefing paper provides an overview of current medicines regulation in the UK and the relationship with the EMA and regulatory agencies in EU Member States. .
 It will consider what the options may be in this area following Brexit, and present comment on these from stakeholders.